Motivic correlators, cluster varieties and Zagier's conjecture on zeta(F,4): Cluster -varieties and cluster polylogarithm maps

 An interesting situation appears for a cluster variety ${\cal A}$, which comes with the following data:

 \begin{itemize} \item A {\it cluster atlas of ${\cal A}$} - a distinguished Zariski atlas provided by cluster coordinate systems.

-\item A polyhedral complex $M_{\cal A}$, called the {\it cluster modular complex}.
+\item A polyhedral complex ${\rm M}_{\cal A}$, called the {\it cluster modular complex}.

-The vertices of $M_{\cal A}$ are the cluster coordinate systems, the oriented edges are mutations, the two-dimensional faces are pentagons and squares, encoding the basic relations between mutations.
-Higher dimensional cells should be view as higher relations.
+The vertices of ${\rm M}_{\cal A}$ are the cluster coordinate systems, the oriented edges are mutations, the two-dimensional faces are pentagons and squares, encoding the basic relations between mutations.
+Higher-dimensional cells should be view as higher relations.

-\item A group $\Gamma_{\cal A}$, called the {\it cluster modular group}, acting by automorphisms of ${\cal A}$ and $M_{\cal A}$.
+\item A group $\Gamma_{\cal A}$, called the {\it cluster modular group}, acting by automorphisms of ${\cal A}$ and ${\rm M}_{\cal A}$.

 \end{itemize}